Dorsi is a freelance writer/researcher in the San Francisco Bay Area. She is also a photographer, art educator, and

 Salt Dough Is Fun for Kids

 It is not only easy to make, but it is also very durable when baked properly.
-Once dry, it can be painted with a variety of paints (I use acrylic) and if you want further sealing, you can also spray your craft with fixative to preserve it even better.
+Once dry, it can be painted with a variety of paints (I use acrylic).
+If you want further sealing, you can also spray your craft with fixative to preserve it even better.

 The salt and flour clay is also a great medium to let your children play with (supervision recommended for the younger ones).
 The other day I spent some great time with my four-year-old grandson, letting him play with the leftover clay from the Sunday School project.

 He was mesmerized for a good hour shaping the dough into balls (I taught him how to roll the dough with the palm of his hand). and he also had fun making holes in the clay with a straw, cutting the clay into sections, and making snowmen.